-A short history of tango
+A short history of Argentinian tango

 By the beginning of the twentieth century, the tango as both a dance and as an embryonic form of popular music had established a firm foothold in the city of its birth.
-It soon spread to provincial towns of Argentina and across the River Plate to Montevideo, the capital of Uruguay, where it became as much a part of the urban culture as in Buenos Aires
+It soon spread to provincial towns of Argentina and across the River Plate to Montevideo, the capital of Uruguay, where it became as much a part of the urban culture as in Buenos Aires.

-By 1913, the tango had become an international phenomenon in Paris, London and New York.
+By 1913, the tango had become an international phenomenon in Paris, London, New York, and Helsinki.
 The tango spread worldwide throughout the 1920s and 1930s.
 The dance appeared in movies and tango singers traveled the world.
 By the 1930s, the Golden Age of Argentina was beginning.
 The country became one of the ten richest nations in the world and music, poetry and culture flourished.
-The tango came to be a fundamental expression of Argentine culture, and the Golden Age lasted through the 1940s and 1950s.
+The tango came to be a fundamental expression of Argentinian culture, and the Golden Age lasted through the 1940s and 1950s.

 In the 1950s, in a period of political repression, the dance and its music went underground and the tango survived in small unpublicised venues, and in the hearts of the people until the mid-1980s when the stage show Tango Argentino opened in Paris.
 The show toured the world and stimulated a world-wide revival of tango that we are part of today.

 Argentinian tango dancing has historically been danced to tango music, such as that produced by Carlos di Sarli, Juan d'Arienzo, and Osvaldo Pugliese.
 In the 1990s a younger generation of tango dancers began dancing tango steps to alternative music from other genres like world music, electro-tango, and the blues.
 New steps (tango nuevo) were created to dance to this music.

 The Perth Tango Club provides a variety of milongas that cater for the different tastes in tango music and styles.